 A course for those able to read difficult German with some ease.
-Selections from the outstanding works of German Literature and review of literary history.
+Selections from the outstanding works of German Literature.
 The content of the course is changed from year to year, and it may be elected twice by those who wish extra credit in German.